Enjoying our puzzle hints?

 Green group: TARGET

-These words all describe something that is aimed for or desired, often implying a sense of purpose or direction.
+These words all describe something that is aimed at or desired, whether it be a goal, a mark, or an object.
+They are all nouns that convey a sense of direction or intention.

 Blue group: CHECKERS TERMS

-These words all describe terms used in the game of checkers, often implying a sense of strategy or competition.
+These words all describe terms used in the game of checkers, whether it be a move, a piece, or a strategy.
+They are all nouns that convey a sense of gameplay or competition.

 Purple group: 20TH CENTURY AMERICAN POETS

-These words all describe famous American poets of the 20th century, often implying a sense of literary significance or cultural impact.
+These words all describe famous American poets of the 20th century, known for their contributions to modernist and contemporary literature.
+They are all proper nouns that convey a sense of literary significance.

 Red herrings and trap words explained